nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 The credential subject can be identified by any DID method (e.g. `did:web`) accepted by the credential verifier.

-### Allowed signing algoritmns:
+### Allowed signing algorithms:
 * The `alg` value of the JWT header MUST match the `PS256` value.

 ### Example `X509Credential`

 Below is an example of an `X509Credential` issued by a `did:x509` DID.
 The credential subject is identified by a `did:web`.
 The first snippet is the JWT header, and the second snippet is the credential payload.

-(TODO: check this example)

 ```json
 {